-1. Do get everything in writing
+1. get everything in writing.

 “Even if you really want the job, you don’t have leverage until they make you an offer,” Drexler says.
 “Once you get that offer, that’s when you have leverage.”

-It’s time to negotiate.
+Once you’ve received a job offer, it’s time to negotiate.
 The first rule of job negotiation is to establish a written offer and the time and location you will meet with company representatives to negotiate the terms of the offer.

 “Make sure you get the offer in writing and find out when you have to make a decision,” he says.
 “It’s very important not to negotiate unless you get an offer in writing.
-You want to get the entire package in writing.
-If it’s not in writing and is just a verbal offer, they could walk away, and you don’t want to risk that.”
+You want to get the entire package in writing…if it’s not in writing and is just a verbal offer, they could walk away, and you don’t want to risk that.”

-2. Don’t be afraid to negotiate
+2. Don’t be afraid to negotiate & advocate for yourself.

 “Putting an offer letter together takes a lot of time,” Drexler says.
 “If you get an offer, they really want you.”